SEND Information Report for Ormiston Victory Academy

 If you have specific questions about the Norfolk Local Offer for SEND please look at the Norfolk Local Offer home page by clicking here.

-Alternatively, if you think your child may have SEND please speak to their Form Teacher or contact Miss Naomi Shannon, our SENDCo 01603 742310 or e-mail email@example.com or firstname.lastname@example.org
+Alternatively, if you think your child may have SEND please speak to their Form Teacher or contact Miss Katharine Rose, our SENDCo on 01603 742310 or e-mail email@example.com or firstname.lastname@example.org

 2: Our approach to teaching students with SEND

 Our Special Educational Needs (SEND) Team supports students who have special educational needs or disabilities.
-This team comprises of our SENDCo, Miss Shannon, our SEND Manager, Mrs Remblance, our Assistant Principal with responsibility for SEND, Dr Allen and 13 full and part-time Learning & Teaching Assistants (LTAs) some of whom work 1:1 with specific students and others who are deployed departmentally on a skills basis.
+This team comprises of our SENDCo, Miss Rose, our Support for Learning Manager, Mrs Remblance, our Assistant Principal with responsibility for SEND, Dr Allen and 13 full and part-time Learning & Teaching Assistants (LTAs) some of whom work 1:1 with specific students and others who are deployed departmentally on a skills basis.
 Another member of our Academy support staff is also English as an Additional Language (EAL) specialist.

 All students at the Academy are entitled to support for their learning needs enabling them to develop skills, knowledge and understanding to their full potential and maximum personal benefit.
 Some students need more support than others, in order to achieve their potential and we are committed to providing that.